anast-ananko/rsschool-cv/cv.md

 ### Work experience

-I work as a space equipment tester.
+I have worked as a space equipment tester since 2013.

 ---